korkland/mediapipe_facemesh_pi/README.md

-# Mediapipe FaceMesh C++ (Raspberry Pi 4)
+# Mediapipe FaceMesh C++ (Raspberry Pi)

+Fun project to demonstrate Mediapipe Facemesh flow in C++.
-Full implementation of MediaPipe FaceMesh in C++ using TensorFlow Lite (TFLite) and OpenCV, optimized for Raspberry Pi 4.
+Full implementation of MediaPipe FaceMesh in C++ using TensorFlow Lite (TFLite) and OpenCV, optimized for Raspberry Pi.

 ## Features
 - Real-time face mesh detection using TFLite